Murdim/church_and_state/README.md

-# Church and State: Non-Clerical and Pluralist Governments
+# Church and State: Lay and Pluralist Religions

 A game mod for Crusader Kings II.
 Only includes text files; the full version must be downloaded on the [Steam Workshop][Steam].
 Feel free to [contribute](#modding)!